-The full Board sets the CEO's pay and reward package.
 The Board recommends the remuneration and the sitting fee for individual directors to be approved in the Annual General Meeting.
+The remuneration of the CEO is recommended by the Board Selection and Remuneration Committee and approved by the Board of Directors.

-The CEO approves the pay and reward packages for key senior management staff consistent with the market practice.
+The CEO recommends the pay and reward packages for key senior management staff consistent with the market practice and this is approved by the Board Selection and Remuneration Committee.

-Fees paid to each director during the 12 month period 31 December 2009 together with pay and rewards for the Bank's top five executives are set out in Part 2.
+Fees paid to each director during the 12 month period ended 31 December 2010 together with pay and rewards for the Bank's top five executives are set out in Part 2.

-5. Controlling and Managing Risk
+Controlling and Managing Risk